ivadomed/ms-lesion-agnostic/lesion_segmentation_protocol.md

 Furthermore, it is recommended to get familiar with SCT for creating QCs and for manual correction ([SCT tutorial](https://spinalcordtoolbox.com/user_section/tutorials.html)).

+## Step 2: Spinal cord anatomy and lesion segmentation
+Before, moving on to MS lesion segmentation, trainees are advised to study the neuroanatomical structures of healthy spinal cords.
+Trainees should look at healthy spinal cords in MRI images of different contrasts: T2w, T1w, PSIR, STIR, MP2RAGE...
+(DISCUSS BUILDING THIS DATASET).

+To learn the specificity of MS lesions, trainees should work on differentiating MS lesions from Spinal Cord Injury (traumatic and non-traumatic) and DCM.
+A training dataset will be built especially for this case (TO DISCUSS: BUILDING A (PUBLIC) REPO TO TRAIN TO DISTINGUISH PATHOLOGIES).

+One of the most challenging task of MS lesion segmentation is to distinguish the border of a lesion and the cerebrospinal fluid (CSF).
+To learn where to draw the lesion border, a set of tricky examples validated by a NeuroRadioligist will be created.
+(TO DISCUSS AS WELL).

+Finally, for trainees will little or no experience with MS lesion segmentation, a checklist will be built to avoid being overwhelmed by the multiple images/contrasts/acquisitions.
+We typically recommend to start with the view in the highest resolution (often the sagittal view) to first identify lesions, and to move to other contrast/acquisition to validate the segmentation borders and lesion detection.
+During this step, playing with the brightness and the contrast is key.
+After locating the lesion to be traced, we recommend starting in a middle slice around the middle of the lesion and then move toward each end of the lesioned area.
+We also recommended frequently scrolling back and forth around the slice they are tracing on to ensure border consistency.

 ## More details:
 The following section details the different types of errors which occur during lesion segmentation.
 It is based on the condensed Nascimento Taxonomy: